Google penalties; you either love them or loathe them.

 The other reasons cited include:

 If you are worried about Google penalties, or fear you may have been hit by one, please do not hesitate to get in touch with us.
-We are happy to assist you with our expert technical SEO and content services.
+As a leading SEO company, are happy to assist you with our expert technical SEO and content services.